 Photochromic lenses react to light and darken accordingly.
 These can be useful for more casual situations, or for those riding in reading-glasses or prescription goggles, which can’t be swapped out on the fly, but for most cases, this tech isn’t used as both mirrored and polarized are favoured for performance.
 As most lenses can be swapped on goggles these days, too, photochromic occupies a small niche in the market.

 VLT or Visible Light Transmission is a rating given to goggle lenses which refers to how much light is allowed through at any one time.
 The darkest lenses — usually blacks, greens, and blues — can let in anywhere from 10-20% of light.
 This means 80-90% of light is blocked, reflected away, or kept out thanks to the tint of the goggles.
 Our eyes can only cope with so much light, and function better when not overwhelmed.
 A low VLT like this is ideal for direct sunlight and very bright days.

-Red lenses are usually let in anywhere from 20-40% of light, which is a solid figure for all-around use.
-A lot of riders favour red lenses for continual use as it’s a good middle ground.
+Medium-dark lenses usually let in anywhere from 20-40% of light, which is a solid figure for all-around use.
+A lot of riders favour such lenses for continual use as it’s a good middle ground.